Direkt zum Inhalt springen

 As an educational institution open to development, HWG LU will face challenges such as the expansion of the European Union, demographic developments and all requirements influencing the education market.

-8 out of 21 Bachelor's programs require an integrated semester abroad.
-Degree programs with a clear European focus with a focus on Central, Eastern and Southern Europe open up mobilities for students across the EU and beyond to the countries of the Western Balkans, Russia and Ukraine.
-The number of degree programs, which on the one hand teach country-specific regional competencies and on the other hand include a clearly defined European reference, reflects the strategy of the HWG LU of local connection and European networking.
-In this context, the interpretation of the European idea of the HWG LU implies the European Union as the core of the overall geographical area of Europe.
-The goal is to have created an integrated mobility window for study visits and internships in at least 15 bachelor degree programs by the end of the upcoming program generation, with a special emphasis on the health degree programs, the social work degree program, and the dual degree programs.
-The existing double degrees at both bachelor's and master's level are to be expanded to include additional cooperation partners in program countries, but also specifically in partner countries.
-Teaching mobility between cooperation partners creates the basis for Europe-wide and cross-border options for curricula development, provides a platform for results achieved and the impetus for new application-oriented research projects.
-Thereby both the mobile teachers and the students at the respective university location benefit from the chance to experience an additional professional perspective, also through guest lecturers at the university of origin as " internationalization at home".
-Teacher mobilities are indispensable motivators for student mobilities.
+8 out of 21 Bachelor's degree programs require an integrated semester abroad.
+A degree program with a clear European focus with a focus on Central, Eastern and Southern Europe opens up mobility opportunities for students throughout the EU and beyond to the countries of the Western Balkans, Russia and Ukraine.
+The number of degree programs that teach country-specific regional skills on the one hand and contain a clearly defined European reference on the other reflects HWG LU's strategy of local connections and European networking.
+The HWG LU's interpretation of the European idea implies the European Union as the core of the overall geographical area of Europe.
+The aim is to have created an integrated mobility window for study visits and internships in at least 15 Bachelor's degree programs by the end of the upcoming program generation, with a particular focus on the health degree programs, the social work degree program and the dual degree programs.
+The existing double degrees at both Bachelor's and Master's level are to be expanded to include additional cooperation partners in program countries, but also specifically in partner countries.
+Teacher mobility between cooperation partners creates the basis for Europe-wide and cross-border options for curriculum development, offers a platform for results achieved and the initiation of new application-oriented research projects.
+Both the mobile teaching staff and the students at the respective university location benefit from the opportunity to experience an additional professional perspective, also through guest lecturers at the home university as "internationalization at home".
+Teaching staff mobilities are indispensable motivators for student mobilities.

 • Further development of education and research through cooperation,